chameleon10712/notes/README.md

 # notes

-These notes are written by myself.
+These notes are written on my own.
-Some of them are not that organized as others.
+Some of them are not as organized as others.
-Feel free to use so.
-If there's any suggestion or question, welcome to comment.
+Hope these notes can help you understanding some concepts or learn faster.